pari1999/px4_mavsdk_ble_scan/README.md

 # PX4 BLE Scan Project

-This repository contains the autonomous mission control system for Scanning BLE Tags , built on top of the PX4 flight stack and MAVSDK.
+This repository implements an autonomous mission control system for scanning, detecting, and localizing Bluetooth Low Energy (BLE) tags using the PX4 flight stack and MAVSDK.

+### 🎯 Project Utility
+This system provides a foundation for:
+*   **Search and Rescue (SAR)**: Locating beacons or missing persons carrying BLE devices.
+*   **Asset Tracking**: Autonomous inventory scanning in large warehouses or outdoor yards.
+*   **Algorithm Development**: A safe, simulation-first environment for testing complex path planning and localization logic.

 ## 📂 Repository Structure